melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 evaluate only if the divisor is non-zero.
 On line 86, in the implicit equation for `top.imp_value` we check if the divisor's value (`t2.imp_value`) is non-zero and then carry out the division.
-We don't need to write out the error cases in impliict equations, since the monadification will fill them in.
+We don't need to write out the error cases in implicit equations, since the monadification will fill them in.
 The equation for `top.value` on line 89 needs to unwrap the values as in the `plus` production, but it then also needs to check that the divisor is non-zero, giving the